 | Best for | Travelers who mainly want Churaumi Aquarium | First-timers who want several northern highlights |

-| Time from Naha | Roughly 2.5 to 3 hours each way | Full-day fixed route with sightseeing stops |
+| Time from Naha | Roughly 2.5 to 3 hours each way, depending on route and traffic | Full-day fixed or semi-flexible route with transport handled |

 | Aquarium ticket | Usually separate unless you buy a package ticket | Check the tour details before booking |

-| Kouri Island | Difficult to combine smoothly on the same day | Often included on northern sightseeing tours |
+| Kouri Island | Difficult to combine smoothly on the same day | Much easier to include if the route allows |

-| Cape Manzamo | Awkward by public transport in the same itinerary | Often included on full-day routes |
+| Cape Manzamo | Awkward by public transport in the same itinerary | Easier to combine with northern sightseeing |

-| Flexibility | More time at the aquarium if schedules work | Less flexible but easier to manage |
+| Flexibility | More time at the aquarium if schedules work | Less DIY freedom, but more route flexibility than a large bus tour |

 | Missed-bus risk | Higher, especially on the return journey | Lower, because transport is organized for you |